 Tucker Carlson recently interviewed another Orthodox priest, this time the Rev. Dr. Stephen de Young, who pastors an Orthodox church in Lafayette, Louisiana.
-Although the first question is about the Nephilim, one of the first things that comes up, around the 4:00 minute mark, is that the pre-Flood world was an age of high technology.
+Although the initial question is about the Nephilim, one of the first things that comes up, around the 4:00 minute mark, is that the pre-Flood world was an age of high technology.

-This, of course, is the teaching of Ellen White and the Seventh-day Adventist Church, but I seldom see this view expressed outside of the Adventist tradition.
+This, of course, is the teaching of Ellen White and the Seventh-day Adventist Church, but I seldom see this view expressed outside of the Adventist tradition (or, for that matter, within the Adventist tradition).
 (Two non-Adventist books that hold that view are, “The Puzzle of Ancient Man” by Donald E. Chittick, now in its second addition, and “The Genius of Ancient Man” by Don Landis.)
-But I’ve never seen this view expressed by someone of a religious tradition so far removed from us.
-Yet here is an Orthodox priest articulating this belief as something widely understood among scholars, and really not even controversial.

-He notes that every civilization and culture has a story of the Flood (See Chapter Ten of my book, (“Dinosaurs an Adventist View”), many of them dating from before the book of Genesis was written.
-So the Genesis narrative is not really trying to convince people that a global flood happened, re-cast the pagan telling of that narrative, to de-glorify that lost epoch of high achievement and technology, and explain that God’s wrath against the world of that time as a response to an intensely sinful people, a people whose every thought was “only evil continually.”
+So the Genesis narrative is not trying to convince people that a global flood happened; everyone already knew that.
+Rather, Genesis is putting a different emphasis on the story.
+The Genesis narrative seeks to de-glorify that lost epoch of high achievement, and explain that God’s wrath against the world of that time was a just response to an intensely sinful people, a people whose every thought was “only evil continually.”
 (Gen. 6:5)

 de Young: “We have to understand that the flood story is not a new story when Genesis is telling it. . . .
 Everyone had a flood story in the ancient near east. . . .
 You could have asked anybody from Greece to Mesopotamia to Egypt, they would have all agreed, at that point, that, yes, there was this advanced civilization, there was a Flood that destroyed it, current civilization is rebuilt after that.